ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 customize something, somehow I always ended with a broken site.

 Mind you, I have to admit I was very inexperienced as a developer at the time.
-Nevertheless, it didn't feel as if setting up a blog should be so difficult.
+Nevertheless, it didn't feel as if setting up a blog should be that difficult.

 Throughout my professional journey I've encountered numerous Wordpress sites.
 I've seen and been involved in projects where it was being used for diverse use cases.
-In many, it seemed like Wordpress was being selected without much consideration - besides market popularity - to what the project actually needed.
+In many, it seemed like Wordpress was being selected without much consideration - besides market popularity - in terms of what the project actually needed.

 > "Regardless of how much experience you have, while designing a system, your
 > priority should be meeting all the requirements with the least complexity." -
 > *[Zlatin Stanimirovv](https://simpleprogrammer.com/modern-software-design/)*

-For some of the projects, which simply served as brochure sites, Wordpress's complexity and extended functionality, was a clear overkill.
+For some of the projects, which simply served as brochure sites, Wordpress's complexity and extended functionality was a clear overkill.

 ### Drawbacks of having content stored in a database